Efficient Policy Iteration for Robust Markov Decision Processes via Regularization: Method

 \section{Method}

-In this section, we study $\mathtt{s}$ and $(\mathtt{sa})$-rectangular $L_p$ robust MDPs where the uncertainty set is constrained by $L_p$ balls.
-We will see in theorem \ref{rs:saLprvi} that for the (\texttt{sa})-rectangular case, both policy evaluation and improvement can be done similar to non-robust MDPs with an additional reward penalty.
+In this section, we study \texttt{s} and \texttt{sa}-rectangular $L_p$ robust MDPs where the uncertainty set is constrained by $L_p$ balls, naturally, arises in the many situations \cite{derman2021twice,ppi,UCRL2}.
+We will see in theorem \ref{rs:saLprvi} that for the (\texttt{sa})-rectangular case, both policy evaluation and improvement can be done similarly to non-robust MDPs with an additional reward penalty.
 Theorem \ref{rs:SLpPlanning} states that policy evaluation for the \texttt{s}-rectangular case, is similar to (\texttt{sa})-rectangular case except the reward penalty has extra dependence on policy.
 This dependence on the policy makes policy improvement a challenging task, and the rest of the section is devoted to efficiently solving it.
-Theorem \ref{rs:rve} provides two methods for the policy improvement for \texttt{s}-rectangular case, one being binary search that is well suited for general $p$, and the other is an algorithmic method that is tailor made for $p=1,2$.
-Theorem \ref{rs:GoToPolicy} characterizes the stochasticity in the greedy policy.
-That is followed by some useful properties.
-All the results are summarized in the table \ref{tb:val} \ref{tb:pi}.\\ We begin by making a few useful definitions.
-Let $q$ be such that it satisfies the Holder's equality, i.e. $\frac{1}{p} + \frac{1}{q} = 1$.
-Let $p$-variance function $\kappa_p:\mathcal{S}\to\mathbb{R}$ and $p$-mean function $\omega_p:\mathcal{S}\to\mathbb{R}$ be defined as
+Theorem \ref{rs:rve} provides methods for the policy improvement for \texttt{s}-rectangular case, using binary search for general $p$.
+Although there exists an algorithmic method that is tailor-made for $p=1,2$, it is discussed in the appendix in detail.
+However, the best of both worlds is summarized in table \ref{tb:val}.
+Theorem \ref{rs:srect:optimalPolicy} characterizes the stochasticity in the optimal policy.
+All the results are summarized in the table \ref{tb:val} and \ref{tb:Opt:pi}.
+There are many additional properties, and characterizations of greedy policy are discussed in appendix \ref{app:properties}.\\